Snowwpanda/dora_mcp/DOCKER.md

 # Docker Deployment Guide

-This guide covers running the DORA MCP server in Docker with HTTP/SSE transport.
+This guide covers running the DORA MCP server in Docker with HTTP Streamable transport.

 ## Quick Start